AnggaR96s/Reforestation/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!